microsoft/pgtoolsservice/README.md

 ## Before Committing
 We follow Python's [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008) with a maximum line length of 120 characters.
 To ensure that your code has no style problems, run the following commands before committing (install them from pip first if needed):
 1. Run autopep8 to format your code according to PEP 8
-    - `autopep8 --in-place --aggressive --aggressive --max-line-length 120 -r .` (from the project's root directory)
+    - `autopep8 --in-place --aggressive --aggressive --max-line-length 160 -r .` (from the project's root directory)
 2. Run flake8 to look for problems that need to be resolved manually
-    - `flake8 --max-line-length=120 pgsqltoolsservice`
+    - On Mac/Linux: `./scripts/flake8.sh`
-    - `flake8 --max-line-length=120 tests`
+    - On Windows: `.\scripts\flake8.ps1`

 ## Running Tests
 1. Run `pip3 install -r requirements.txt` if you haven't already